 (d) Court Fee Waiver by Judge

 A request for fee waiver regarding a court case may also be made by giving a completed application form to the judge of the court in which the proceeding is being, or will be, conducted [AJA s.4.4(1)].
 (A request to a judge is submitted through the Registrar or clerk's office, not directly to the judge [Reg 2/05, s.5].)

 The request may be made at any stage of the proceeding [AJA s.4.4(2)].
 After an order has been issued by the court, a request may be made by someone who has not yet received a fee waiver to waive fees relating to the enforcement of the order [AJA s.4.4(3)].

 The clerk or registrar of the court will consider the request first.
 If the conditions of eligibility are met, the clerk or registrar will issue a certificate [AJA s.4.4(4)].

 If the clerk or registrar is of the opinion that the conditions of eligibility are not met they shall give the request to the judge for consideration.
 The judge, deputy judge or case management master shall order the issuance of a certificate [AJA s.4.4(5)(7)], effective the date of the order [AJA s.4.4(6)] if:

 Unlike a decision by the court clerk or registrar, the decision of the judge is NOT made under the Means Test set out in sub-section (h) below.

-- (i) The person lacks the financial means to pay fees relating to the proceeding or to the enforcement of an order made in the proceeding, as the case may be; AND
+- (i) The person cannot, without undue hardship, afford to pay fees relating to the proceeding or to the enforcement of an order made in the proceeding, as the case may be; AND

 - (ii) Commencing, defending, continuing or intervening in the proceeding, as the case may be, is not frivolous, vexatious or otherwise an abuse of the process of the court.